NOT EVERYTHING IS SOMEONE ELSE’S FAULT

 Julian’s mom wasted little time suing the electric company and two phone companies, all of which were using the pole.
 She argued the utilities created a dangerous condition when they allowed a tree to grow near the utility pole, because the tree made it possible for little urchins like Julian to climb 8 feet up to the iron pegs.

 Come on, man… There’s a reason the law requires that defendants actually have a duty to the plaintiff before they have to pull out their checkbooks.
 As we all learned back law school when we read Palsgraf v.
 Long Island Railroad, “the risk reasonably to be perceived defines the duty to be obeyed, and risk imports relation; it is risk to another or to others within the range of apprehension.”
-(Regular readers know how we love Palsgraf).
+(Regular readers know how I love Palsgraf).

 And so it is here.
 If the tree was too close to the utility pole, and fell in the wind, causing a short that set a house afire, the homeowner would have a point.
 Risks to the power grid from a tree too close to the utility pole is reasonably perceived, and the utilities had a duty to maintain the lines by keeping the easement clear.